kevinwlu/dsd/Nexys-A7/Lab-3/README.md

 * Click 'Program Device' then xc7a100t_0 to download vga_top.bit to the Nexys A7 board

+### 5. Edit code with the following [modifications](https://github.com/kevinwlu/dsd/tree/master/Nexys-A7/Lab-3/Modifications)

-### 5. Change the size and color of the ball
+* Change the size and color of the ball

-### 6. Change the square ball to a round ball
+* Change the square ball to a round ball

-### 7. Introduce a new signal ball_x_motion to allow the ball to move both horizontally and vertically
+* Introduce a new signal ball_x_motion to allow the ball to move both horizontally and vertically